MuckRock/air-quality-exceptional-events/README.md

 ## Methodology

 ### Events and demonstrations
-We count exceptional events as any event in the [exceptional events dataset]((https://docs.google.com/spreadsheets/d/13AODNzQFGAAyaNCHSm7ROTk65_4_0FKU/edit?usp=drive_link&ouid=106876771194730767051&rtpof=true&sd=true).
+We count exceptional events as any event in the [exceptional events dataset](https://docs.google.com/spreadsheets/d/13AODNzQFGAAyaNCHSm7ROTk65_4_0FKU/edit?usp=drive_link&ouid=106876771194730767051&rtpof=true&sd=true).
 This data contains 699 events with a unique exceptional event ID.

 A smaller subset of events later become "demonstrations," meaning the local air agency has both flagged the event and written a "demonstration" to the EPA to advocate that the EPA officially concur on excluding some or all of the data that the agency initially flagged.
-Demonstrations are the longform analysis, logic and evidence in a single document, usually over 100 pages, that the agency puts together to send to the EPA to request exclusion of data for exceptional events.
-Any exceptional event ID in [the AQS data](https://drive.google.com/file/d/1bSQ8-3ljmUkrWKIxyuSHIbUxDc4qxdiZ/view?usp=drive_link) has official concurrence indicator from the EPA, meaning the EPA recieved a demonstration for that exceptional event ID.
+Demonstrations are the longform evidence, logic and analysis in a single document, usually over 100 pages, that the agency sends to the EPA to request exclusion of data for exceptional events.
+Any exceptional event ID in [the AQS data](https://drive.google.com/file/d/1bSQ8-3ljmUkrWKIxyuSHIbUxDc4qxdiZ/view?usp=drive_link) has an official concurrence indicator from the EPA, meaning the EPA recieved a demonstration for that exceptional event ID.

-There are have been 150 exceptional event demonstrations submitted of the 699 events flagged since 2016.
+There are 150 unique exceptional event IDs in the AQS datad, which means there have been 150 demonstrations submitted of the 699 events flagged since 2016.
 We’ve [collected 130 demonstrations](https://www.documentcloud.org/app?q=%2Bproject%3Aair-quality-exceptions-212458%20%2Bdata_type%3A%22final_demonstration%22) since 2016 through FOIA requests.

 ### County-days